bullhorn/extension-samples/GETTING_STARTED.md

 Once installed run gcloud components install kubectl from a terminal/command prompt in order to install the latest kubectl.

-* A MongoDB cluster running in Google Cloud.
-Alternatively you may use a managed MongoDB service provider, we currently reccomend Mlab [https://mlab.com/](https://mlab.com/) as they offer managed clusters within Google Cloud.

 * The provided gcloud yamls within the source code for creating the environment.

-* Modifications to the source code to reference your MongoDB instances and SSL certificates.

 * Your application compiled within nodejs on a docker container.